Jonathan2251/lbd/source/llvmstructure.rst

 LLVM Structure
 --------------

-This section introduce the compiler data structure, algorithm and mechanism that llvm uses.
+This section introduces the compiler data structure, algorithm and mechanism that llvm uses.

 Three-phase design
 ~~~~~~~~~~~~~~~~~~